pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 # Message Actions API for Kotlin SDK

 ##### Breaking changes in v9.0.0

-PubNub Kotlin SDK version 9.0.0 unifies the codebases for Kotlin and [Java](/docs/sdks/java) SDKs, introduces a new way of instantiating the PubNub client, and changes asynchronous API callbacks and emitted [status events](/docs/sdks/kotlin/status-events).
-These changes can impact applications built with previous versions (< `9.0.0` ) of the Kotlin SDK.

-For more details about what has changed, refer to [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).
+PubNub Kotlin SDK v9.0.0 unifies Kotlin and [Java](/docs/sdks/java) SDKs, changes client instantiation, async callbacks, and [status events](/docs/sdks/kotlin/status-events).
+Applications on versions < 9.0.0 may be impacted.
+See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).

-Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
-Clients subscribe to a channel to receive message action events and can fetch past message actions from Message Persistence.
+Use Message Actions to add/remove metadata on published messages (receipts, reactions).
+Subscribe to channels to receive action events, and fetch past actions from Message Persistence.

 ##### Request execution

-Most PubNub Kotlin SDK method invocations return an Endpoint object, which allows you to decide whether to perform the operation synchronously or asynchronously.

-You must invoke the `.sync()` or `.async()` method on the Endpoint to execute the request, or the operation will not be performed.
+Most methods return an Endpoint.
+You must call .sync() or .async() to execute.

 ```
 1val channel = pubnub.channel("channelName")